 Next, check the engine oil.
 A low oil level is a very common reason for a generator to enter an alarm state, as it’s a built-in safety measure to prevent engine damage.
 If the oil is low, top it off with the manufacturer-recommended type.
 While you’re there, take a look at the oil’s condition.
 If it appears dark and dirty, it might be time for an oil change, which is a key part of routine generator maintenance.

-How to Properly Reset Your Generator
+Step 2: How to Safely Reset Your Generator

 If the switch and oil level are fine, a simple system reset is your next step.
 This can clear minor faults and get the generator out of its alarm state.
 The process is quick and easy.
 First, turn the generator’s control knob or button to the ‘Off’ position.
 Give it a full minute to completely shut down.
 This waiting period is important, so don’t rush it.